Childhood Cancer Awareness Month: The teams transforming the landscape of paediatric cancer treatment

 Advocacy plays a major role in Cancer Grand Challenges.
-The team taking on our Solid Tumours in Children challenge includes six advocates, representing the voice of children and families affected by solid cancers and helping to shape the team’s research.
+NexTGen, the team taking on our Solid Tumours in Children challenge, includes six advocates, representing the voice of children and families affected by solid cancers and helping to shape the team’s research.

 For Childhood Cancer Awareness Month, team advocate Sara Wakeling, CEO and co-founder of Alice’s Arc, discusses the need to drive progress for children with solid cancers.